Indonesia national football team: 2007 AFC Asian Cup

 The 2007 AFC Asian Cup saw Indonesia co-hosting the tournament with Malaysia, Thailand and Vietnam becoming the first time in the AFC Asian Cup history that four countries co-hosted the competition.
 In the opening match of the tournament, Indonesia faces Bahrain with goals coming from Budi Sudarsono and Bambang Pamungkas to secure a 2–1 win.
 However, in the following two matches, Indonesia suffered a 2–1 defeat to Saudi Arabia and narrowly losing to South Korea 1–0 which Indonesia failed to qualified to the knockout stage of the tournament.

 AFF Championship

 Indonesia reached the finals of AFF Championship on six occasions (2000, 2002, 2004, 2010, 2016, and 2020), albeit never managing to lift the trophy victoriously.
 The team's claim of regional titles came in the Southeast Asian Games of 1987 and 1991.

+The 2010 AFF Championship marked one of the most euphoric moments in Indonesian football history despite the team finishing as runners-up.
+Under head coach Alfred Riedl, Indonesia delivered an impressive performance throughout the tournament, including a dominant 5–1 victory over Malaysia in the opening group stage match held at Gelora Bung Karno Stadium.

+The tournament saw a massive surge of national support, with Gelora Bung Karno Stadium consistently filled beyond capacity, creating an electrifying atmosphere.
+Millions of Indonesians followed the matches, turning the competition into a nationwide celebration.
+Media widely described the phenomenon as a "football fever" reflecting the unity and emotional investment of supporters across the country.

+Indonesia advanced to the final after defeating the Philippines in the semi-finals.
+However, they were ultimately beaten by Malaysia with a 4–2 aggregate score in the two-legged final.

+Despite the defeat, the team received widespread praise for their attacking style and fighting spirit, and the 2010 campaign is often remembered as a turning point that reignited public enthusiasm for football in Indonesia.
+Key players in the squad included Bambang Pamungkas (captain), Firman Utina (vice-captain), and Cristian Gonzáles.

 After the Peter Withe era, the inability to fulfill the ASEAN target has been cited as the reason for Indonesia's "revolving door" in terms of team managers.
 Over two years, Indonesia's manager changed from Kolev to local coach Benny Dollo who was in turn sacked in 2010.
 The head coach position was then held by Alfred Riedl who failed to lift any cups and in July 2011 was then replaced by Wim Rijsbergen.